csingley/ofxtools/docs/installation.rst

 `user install`_ option, which is recommended if only one system user needs the package (the normal situation).

+**NOTE: As of version 0.6, ofxtools no longer supports Python version 2, which goes EOL 2020-01-01.**

 Standard installation
 ---------------------
 If you just want to use the ``ofxtools`` library, and you don't have any